 </VirtualHost>

-Again, we still are not ready to restart Apache.
-We will now create the local SSL certificate and key files referenced in the httpd-vhosts.conf and extra/httpd-ssl.conf files.
+Again, I am not ready to restart Apache.
+I will now create the local SSL certificate and key files referenced in the httpd-vhosts.conf and extra/httpd-ssl.conf files.

 Creating the local SSL certificates and keys

-We could use OpenSSL to create a self-signed certificate.
-But instead, we are going to use mkcert to create our SSL certificates.
-It is very easy to use to create locally trusted development certificates.
-We can use Homebrew to install mkcert.
+I could use OpenSSL to create a self-signed certificate.
+But instead, I am going to use mkcert to create the SSL certificates.
+It is easy to use to create locally trusted development certificates.
+I will use Homebrew to install mkcert.
 Here’s how to install and use mkcert:

 $ brew install mkcert nss